tremango/azure-network-protocols/README.md

 </p>
 <p>
 Once you are setup, in Wireshark, you can filter the scan for whatever type of traffic you would like to monitor.
-Here i am filtering for ICMP traffic and later will filter for SSH DHCP
+Here i am filtering for ICMP traffic and later will repeat this filter process for SSH,DHCP,DNS,RDP traffic respectively.
 </p>
 <br />